ellierutherford/HotelBookingSystem/Diary_Eleanor.md

 - Guest users can retrieve their past reservations
   - Guest users should be able to retrieve their reservations (by ID) and cancel them - DONE
   - within 24 hours from the check-in date - TODO
-  - Reservation should indicate the rooms booked, the guest names (if necessary) and the dates for which the room was booked. - DONE except for guest names (which sounds like a nice to have)
+  - Reservation should indicate the rooms booked, the customer names (if necessary) and the dates for which the room was booked. - DONE except for customer names (which sounds like a nice to have)

 - NEXT TODO: Credit card functionality.